 - Activities and programs

 To get this kind of information, you have to do a driving history search.

 Have you ever had to search for criminal records of someone you know?
 Was it a difficult process?
-Was your search online or did you call the local courthouse? was the information you recieved correct?
+Was your search online or did you call the local courthouse?
+Was the information you received correct?
 There are many reasons that folks look up criminal backgrounds and records, and your feedback could make it easier for others.